The Cult of Christmas Beers

 Similarly, at Tröegs, Herb says he has met plenty of people over the years who’ve told him they don’t like beer, but they love The Mad Elf and “have to have it every year around the holiday,” he says.

-And for those who do enjoy beer, Christmas versions give them flavors different from the norm.
-Or highlight ingredients that emulate the holidays.
+For those who enjoy beer, Christmas versions offer flavors different from the norm or highlight ingredients that emulate the holidays.

 For The Mad Elf, Tröegs includes Pilsner, Munich, and Chocolate malt in the base before adding local wildflower honey from a guy in Carlisle, PA, called the Happy Beekeeper.
 For Tröegs, he sources a whopping 25,000 lbs of Pennsylvania honey from apiaries around the state each year.
 On top of that, Tröegs adds five different varieties of cherries—Bing, Lambert, Van, Royal Anna, and Montmorency—into the fermenter for a sweet and tart kick along with a distinctive Belgian yeast that highlights the allspice, clove, and light cinnamon notes.